Being a leader is not about your job title. It's about how you view the world.

 Now, fast forward to adulthood.

 I've never been much of a Soaps watcher.
-The entire daytime phenomenon would have completely passed me by if I hadn't been terribly lonely and surrounded entirely by gay men instead of equally yummy straight men when the whole Luke and Laura thing almost passed me by.
+The entire daytime phenomenon would have completely passed me by if I hadn't been terribly lonely and surrounded entirely by gay men instead of equally yummy straight men when the whole Luke and Laura thing grabbed my attention in the 1980's.

-I don't recall what initially drew me in, but once I understood that there was this woman who wanted to return to the love of her life, and she and he were yearning for one another, and he thought she was dead, and there were these tantalizing and endless scenes of her aliveness almost but not quite being revealed...well, I was hooked.
+I also don't recall what initially drew me in, but once I understood that there was this woman who wanted to return to the love of her life, and he thought she was dead, and there were these tantalizing and endless scenes of her aliveness almost but not quite being revealed...oh the exquisite pain and almost-revealed revitalization of their love! *sigh* Well, I was hooked.

-If you have been a Genie Francis fan - the woman in this emotional melodrama - you will know that in her field she is considered a leader.
+If you have been a Genie Francis fan - the actress who played the lead in this emotional melodrama - you will know that in her field she is considered a leader.
 And in less than 2 minutes in this video, she describes something that holds a lot of us back: obedience.
-Take a minute and watch this video about her unconscious obedience to "stand on uour mark", which is what actors do when they are filming a scene.
+Take a minute and watch this video about her unconscious obedience to "stand on your mark", which is what actors do when they are filming a scene.

 We women are rewarded for obedience when we're young, while boys are rewarded for boldness.
 And those lessons are sticky.
 Gluey.
 They stick with us as mental/emotional set points that we don't even notice.